bbunzeck/bbunzeck.github.io/_sources/publications.md

 ### 2024
 - **Bunzeck, B.**, Zarrieß, S. (2024).
 Fifty shapes of BLiMP: Syntactic learning curves in language models are not uniform, but sometimes unruly. *Proceedings of the 2024 CLASP Conference on Multimodality and Interaction in Language Learning*, 39–55. https://aclanthology.org/2024.clasp-1.7/
+- **Bunzeck, B.**, Zarrieß, S. (2024).
+The SlayQA benchmark of social reasoning: Testing gender-inclusive generalization with neopronouns. *Proceedings of the 2nd GenBench Workshop on Generalisation (Benchmarking) in NLP*, 42–53. https://aclanthology.org/2024.genbench-1.3/

 ### 2023
 - **Bunzeck, B.**, & Zarrieß S. (2023).
 GPT-wee: How Small Can a Small Language Model Really Get?. *Proceedings of the BabyLM Challenge at the 27th Conference on Computational Natural Language Learning*, 7–18. https://aclanthology.org/2023.conll-babylm.2/